alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

         "stateCountyRegion": "Location.",
         "countryCode": "e.g. GB"
     },
-    "location": "The Azure location in which the management environment VMs are deployed.", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environment.
-Use 10.0.0 for this unless you have a good reason to use another prefix."
+    "location": "The Azure location in which the management environment VMs are deployed."
 }
 ```